iamdonovan/iamdonovan.github.io/docs/teaching/python-programming/exercises/project.rst

 |br| git keeps track of your changes, which means you don't have to add "versions" to the filename itself\ [1]_.

-In a :doc:`future exercise <transform>`, we will see how using consistent filenames also makes it easier to write code that loads and uses the data that we need for analysis - in the long run, it's less work required to find things and use them when you need them.
+In a :doc:`future exercise <pandas>`, we will see how using consistent filenames also makes it easier to write code that loads and uses the data that we need for analysis - in the long run, it's less work required to find things and use them when you need them.
 And remember, one of the main motivations for programming is laziness. :)